ychen-207523/Sentimental-Analyzer-Pro/README.md

 pip install -r requirements.txt python -c "import nltk; nltk.download('punkt'); nltk.download('stopwords')"
 ```
+4. Install ffmpeg:
+    a.
+For windows: ```winget install ffmpeg```
+    b.
+For linux (Ubuntu): ```sudo apt install ffmpeg```
+    c.
+For Mac: ```brew install ffmpeg```
-4. Run Django Server using manage.py (Note: Make sure you are in root directory of the project)
+5. Run Django Server using manage.py (Note: Make sure you are in root directory of the project)
 ```
 python .\sentimental_analysis\manage.py runserver
 ```
-5. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.5.
+6. Next, open your browser and type in `localhost:8000` in the search bar to open the webUI of the application.5.
 The UI typically looks as shown below and here you have a choice between URL, file or normal text input.
-6. Great!!
+7. Great!!
 Now you are into the application

 ![First](https://user-images.githubusercontent.com/43075652/97276268-31ce6100-17f4-11eb-8b57-7741069bf311.png)
 ![second](https://user-images.githubusercontent.com/43075652/97276507-82de5500-17f4-11eb-88e0-0ea41bc9b424.png)